 As an example, for the equipment shown in the photo above, your RMP could describe that these machines will be acquired through rental, for a specific phase of the project.
 They would be managed by performing the periodic maintenance which is prescribed by the equipment maintenance manual.
 They will be used on 12 hour shifts by our staff operators, for example.

-Your RMP should also describe the methods you will use to ensure sufficient resources are available where and when they are needed.
+Your Resource Management Plan should also describe the methods you will use to ensure sufficient resources are available where and when they are needed.

-Your Resource Management Plan provides input information to your project's Assumptions Log and Risk Register.
+Your Resource Management Plan provides input information to your project's Assumptions Log (if you have one) and your Risk Register. (scroll down on the linked page)

 If not already done when planning Time and Cost, you will now want to estimate the Time and the Cost of Physical Resources for your project.
 Consider the types, and quantities, of Physical Resources needed.
 Equipment rental companies often charge by the number of hours a machine is used, so for this type of rental equipment you would estimate the number of hours of intended use to arrive at a Cost estimate.
 Other rentals such as scaffolding and power tools will be rented on a daily, weekly, or monthly basis.